Unidata/netcdf-c/docs/known_problems.md

     compilers](#intel_11-ncgen)
 -   ["ncdump -v group/var" reports "group not found"](#ncdump-v)

-### Including mpi.h before netcdf.h breaks MPI

-Luis Kornblueh reports a subtle bug in netcdf 4.0.1.
-In the netcdf.h header file, the following mpi entities are defined:

-     /* These defs added by netCDF configure because parallel HDF5 is not present. */
-     #define MPI_Comm int
-     #define MPI_Info int
-     #define MPI_COMM_WORLD 0
-     #define MPI_INFO_NULL 0

-If mpi.h is included before netcdf.h, these defines (may) break the MPI implementation.

 ### With Sun C compiler, 64-bit ncdump fails

 As identified by Udo Grabowski, using the "-m64" option to build netCDF